 The Department of Communications, Media Arts and Theatre offers you the opportunity to prepare for a career in a variety of fields including Public Relations, Radio, Television, Performance, Digital Filmmaking, Screenwriting, Media Management, Directing and Acting.

-Our graduates are working at Fox News, Harpo, Judge Mathis, Clear Channel, Flowers Communications, among other national media companies, and our alumni have been accepted to the top graduate schools in the country.
+Our graduates are working at Fox News, Harpo, Judge Mathis, Clear Channel, Flowers Communications, and at other national media companies.
+Our alumni have been accepted to the top graduate schools in the country.
 Interested students can call the CMAT office to receive further information or to schedule a campus tour.
 Please call 773-995-2280 to apply.

 TV news journalist and producer Malissa Wright was born in Denver, Colorado, and raised in Chicago, Illinois.
 She attended Chicago State University where she majored in Communications, Media & Theater.Malissa was a reporter for Chicago State’s television news program, CSU-TV.
-While in school she worked at WFLD-TV as a web producer and production assistant.After graduating, Malissa headed to Alpena, Michigan, where she worked as a anchor and reporter for the ABC, FOX and CBS affiliates.Malissa loves telling stories that really make an impact on people and can bring about tremendous change.Malissa is a active member of the National Association of Black Journalists.
+While in school she worked at WFLD-TV as a web producer and production assistant.After graduating, Malissa headed to Alpena, Michigan, where she worked as a anchor and reporter for the ABC, FOX and CBS affiliates.Malissa loves telling stories that really make an impact on people and can bring about tremendous change.Malissa is a active member of the National Association of Black Journalists and has returned to Chicago where she works for WVON Radio.

 AFI-MFA graduate scholarship winner Angela Latimer grew up in Chicago IL.
 She graduated from Chicago State University with a B.A. in Communications Media Arts and Theatre.
 It was there in which she gained an interest in editing.
 After undergrad Angela chose to focus more on editing and freelance work.
 She teamed up with director and CMAT graduate, Derek “Pretty Boy” Dow, who, at the time, had just finished a feature film that was excelling in Chicago’s Black Harvest Film Festival.
 Together they took on projects like music videos, documentaries and short films, they also took a liking to competing in video competitions.
 The two won Ford Fiesta’s 2011 video competition where their work would be seen on Ford’s National website.
-Angela now attends grad school at American Film Institute in Los Angeles California.
+Angela received a scholarship to attend grad school at American Film Institute in Los Angeles California, ranked among the top 3 graduate schools for film in the US.
+She now works for Paramount Studios in LA.
 Growing up in a lower middle class family of ten children this was a dream come true for Angela.
-Her dream was taken a step further when she recently was awarded a scholarship from Tom Yoda in the amount of $10,000 as well as a scholarship from Verizon Wireless in the amount of $4,000.

 Study with faculty who are among the best in their fields, including Christine Houston (NAACP Image Award) Kamesha Khan (AA Arts Alliance Award) and Don Winter (Emmy Nomination).